reactioncommerce/reaction-docs/developer/themes/themes.md

 #### Step 1.1

-Open `packages/my-custom-theme/package.js` and change `my:custom-theme-template` to your `my:custom-theme`.
-Save the file.
+Open `packages/my-custom-theme/package.js` and change `my:custom-theme-template` to `my:custom-theme`.

-The top of your `package.js` file should look like the following:
+The top of your `package.js` file should now look like the following:
 ```
 Package.describe({
   // Name of your package